JeffHeck/SchoolDataProject/pagesManual/SchoolBoardRacesReport/report_school_board_races.md

 ___

-## School board races that have 4 or more candidates
+## School board seats that have 4 or more candidates

 |Lead County|District|Office|Term|Count|
 |-------|-------|-------|-------|-------|